ankit-gautam23/ankit-gautam23/README.md

 # 💫 About Me:
 I am a software engineer holding rich 3.5 years of experience in Fintech and Air Travel Industry.
-During this scintillating time of my career I worked on real world problems to simplify the process of building scalable and secure backed for web apps.
+During this scintillating time of my career I worked on real world problems to simplify the process of building scalable and secure backend for web apps.
+I molded services for managing the database, authentication, realtime data sync and storage objects while still giving them control over there data and infrastructure.

 # 💻 Tech Stack: